ryan-mcclue/unsw/comp3331/wk1/week1.md

 they use BGP (border gateway protocol) to exchange routing information BGP used by routers to decide what they should do with packet on their network e.g. should I go through path A or path B so, routers constantly sharing information with other directly connected routers via BGP (perhaps updating hop length to a network)

 IP addresses can be static or dynamic.
 (is from your ISP static?)
 (advantages just for security?)

-NAT used to extend IPv4 address space by converting from private IPs: 10.0.0.0 /8, 172.16.0.0 /12, 192.168.0.0 /16
+NAT used to extend IPv4 address space by converting from private IPs:
+10.0.0.0 /8, 172.16.0.0 /12, 192.168.0.0 /16

 * Hosts: any device that sends or recieves traffic
   - client: initiates
   - server: respond
-  - to be connected to the Internet require 4 things (IP, subnet mask (/8, 255.0.0.0), default gateway, resolving DNS server IP) resolving name server should know how to get to root name server. from there, root name server will know where top level domain name servers are, e.g. .com, .org etc. from there, authoratative name server, e.g. example.com an authoratative name server has resource records for any DNS servers that been delegated to its authority, e.g. eecs.example.com when a host first connects to a network it will send out a DHCP discover to get these 4 things (router will typically run this server)
+  - to be connected to the Internet require 4 things (IP, subnet mask (/8, 255.0.0.0), default gateway, resolving DNS server IP) when a host first connects to a network it will send out a DHCP discover to get these 4 things (router will typically run this server) resolving name server should know how to get to root name server. from there, root name server will know where top level domain name servers are, e.g. .com, .org etc. from there, authoratative name server, e.g. example.com an authoratative name server has resource records for any DNS servers that been delegated to its authority, e.g. eecs.example.com
 * IP Address: identifies each host
   - IPv4, 32bits, 4 octets
   - Assigned hierarchically, e.g. Ry, Inc. 10.x.x.x (broken up into hierarchies via subnetting, i.e. subnet of Ry, Inc IP space)
-  - 192.0.0.1 /24 means matches on first three octets
+  - 192.0.0.1 /24 means matches on LSB three octets
   - DNS converts domain names for websites and email to IP.
 Stored in OS host table
 * Network: connection of hosts. share IP address space
   - purpose is to share information